 Sows will usually have two litters per year of about 4-7 piglets each time.
 In order to determine how good your initial breeding stock is, 90% of your offspring should be striped.
 Should you have a few spotted, white piglets, this only means they are throwbacks to the wild.
 They are still marketable.
 The sows community-nurse and protect their young ferociously.
 They have an excellent immune system so very little is required in vet costs.

 These animals like jumping (over fences usually), rooting, and lots of space (a half acre per sow is ideal, but less is also possible).
 They do start breeding at six to nine months so separating them early can be important to controlling your production.

-Our animals' diets primarily consist of hay, alfalfa, and grain.
+Our animals' diet primarily consists of hay, alfalfa, and grain.
 They farrow outdoors in any weather and do not require any assistance.
 They like to have round bales of straw or bush to build their nests in.
 Any old buildings or sheds that they can make use of for winter windbreaks is great.
 Electric fencing works well to keep them in.
+Provincial regulations will dictate fencing requirements.
 Many producers castrate their males for the meat market.
 As we market stock for hunting, we do not do this but will buy castrated males from producers that have.

 They are essentially a wild animal which means that they are unique to handle.
 They will charge you if cornered or if protecting their young.
 Alleys and chutes can be used for loading.
 They are not usually ready for hunting or eating until they are 16-24 months of age.